voyagerx3/MCDWT/README.md

 SVT represents an video in a way that a using only a portion of the transformed video, a video with a lower temporal resolution (temporal scalability), lower spatial resolution (spatial scalability) or/and lower quality (quality scalability) can be generated.
 If all the transformed data is used, the original video is obtained.

+To obtain a multiresolution version or a video (a sequence of images), the DWT (Discrete Wavelet Transform) is used.
+A DWT (there are infinite transforms) is applied along temporal (t) and spatial domains (2D).
+At this moment, two alternatives arise: (1) a t+2D transform or (2) a 2D+t transform.

+In a t+2D transform, the video is first analyzed over the time domain and next, over the spatial domain.
+A 2D+t transform does just the opposite.

+Each choice has a number of pros and cons.
+For example, in a t+2D transform we can apply directly any motion estimator because the input is a normal video.
+However, if we implement a 2D+t transform, the input to the motion estimator is a sequence of images in the DWT domain.
+The overwhelming majority of DWT are not shift invariant [1], which basically means that DWT(s(t)) != DWT(s(t+x)), where x is a displacement along the time.
+Therefore, motion estimators which compare pixels using their values will not work on the DWT domain.
+On the other hand, if we want to provide true spatial scalability (processing only those spatial resolutions (scales) neccesary to get a spatially scaled of our video), a t+2D transformed video could be unsuitable because the first step of the forward transform (t) should be reversed at full resolution in the backward transform (as the forward transform did).

 ## Input

 A sequence I of images I[t], where each I[t] is a 2D array of pixels I[t][y][x]. "t" denotes time. "x" and "y" denote space.